Binary data series analysis using Postgres window functions

 WHERE "end_time" IS NOT NULL

-Compared to the gradual steps, all the OVER clauses are empty.
-We can afford this (and avoid sorting) because the inner-most SELECT returns the data already in the correct order.
+clauses are empty.
+We can afford this (and avoid sorting) because the inner-most SELECT

 You might think that there’s too much nesting.
 From the core out:

-2. The second one tags the data points at the beginnings of intervals or at the edge of the range
+fetches the data points - The second one tags the data points at the beginnings of intervals or at the edge of the range

-3. The third throws away the data points in the middles of intervals
+- The third throws away the data points in the middles of intervals

-4. The fourth adds end_times
+- The fourth adds

-5. And the fifth throws away the last one
+s - And the fifth throws away the last one

 The second and third steps seem like they could be collapsed but not really.
-Window functions cannot appear in WHERE clauses.
-So we have to keep the fourth & fifth combination as well.
+Window functions cannot appear in WHERE

 The resulting query performs very well despite its apparent complexity.
 The performance is great with reasonable time ranges (up to a fortnight) and acceptable with longer ranges.
 We’re excited SQL allows us to express the query with window functions building on the raw data points without any special cache mechanism involved.